Vapb/PizzaFranchiseDatabase/README.md

 ![TableSchema](Docs/TableSchema.png "TableSchema")

-### SQL
+### Project Steps

 1) Create Database and the tables corresponding to the Table Schema.
 2) Insert simulated data into database.
+2-2) Create python scripts to generate data.
 3) Create Users / Roles examples.
 4) Create Views that restrict database.
 5) Create Procedures examples.
 6) Create Triggers examples.
-7) Create Backup.
+7) Create Backups.

 ### Users - Roles

  In this project there are 3 Roles (Manager, Developer and Intern):
-    Manager -> Can only look at specific views that are related to their restaurant (CashFlow and EmployeeList).
+* Manager -> Can only look at specific views that are related to their restaurant (CashFlow and EmployeeList).
-    Developer -> Can insert and update freely in the database.
+* Developer -> Can insert and update freely in the database.
-    Intern -> Can only look the database and can't interfer with the operation.
+* Intern -> Can only look the database and can't interfer with the operation.

 Users:
-    (rio_manager,niteroi_manager,saopaulo_manager,vitoria_manager,belohorizonte_manager) Belongs to Manager Role.
+* (rio_manager, niteroi_manager, saopaulo_manager, vitoria_manager, belohorizonte_manager) Belongs to Manager Role.
-    (david_dev) Belongs to Developer Role.
+* (david_dev) Belongs to Developer Role.
-    (robert_intern) Belongs to Intern Role.
+* (robert_intern) Belongs to Intern Role.